abstractvector/node-511/README.md

 * Add server capability (to allow others to query this module RESTfully)
 * Add caching (related to the server above)
 * Add tests

+#Known Issues

+* Does not work with Route Direction Code yet - just needs the XML parsing fixing